mech/Learning-Notes/Data/Database/DataWarehouse.md

 B-tree index must write every piece of data at least twice: once for the write-ahead log, and once to the tree page itself (and perhaps again as pages are split).

+Work well for low-cardinality columns (little distinct values like boolean True/False for example).

+Bitmap is less efficient than B-tree whose data is frequently updated.

 ## Redshift

 * Expensive